elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 > The administration could continue to support Gorbachev in hopes of preventing Soviet disintegration.

 Who is telling the truth?
-Is this website also part of the conspiracy that everything that happens is because of capitlism?
+Is this website also part of the conspiracy that everything that happens is because of capitalism?

 SSS ignores the existence of food banks and welfare systems.